You've found an area that we don't have tips for yet.

 Pick up where you left off in your book, across devices.

-Open your book or textbook in Google Play Books on your device or laptop and it'll pick
+Open your book in Google Play Books on your device or laptop and it'll pick up where you

-Sort your inbox with promotional and social tabs so you can get to important emails
+Sort your inbox with promotional and social tabs so you get to important emails faster.

 If you already see tabs in your inbox, click the "+" icon to the right of your tabs and